jc3466/7770-Prelim/README.md

 # 7770-Prelim
 This repository includes my solutions to Prelim 1.
-All answers, plots, and tables are presented and explained in Prelim.pdf.
+All answers, plots, and tables are presented and explained in Prelim_1.pdf and Prelim_2.pdf

-So, please consult Prelim.pdf first because it summarizes all of my results, figures, and tables in one document.
+So, please consult Prelim_1 and Prelim_2 pdfs first because they summarize all of my results, figures, and tables.
+My pdf was too large so I had to separate it into two files.
+To be clear, Prelim_1.pdf does NOT only contain my problem 1 solution.
+Rather, the 1 and 2 represent the order in which to read the pdfs.

 Problem 1 was done using excel:
-* All parameters used for the model are summarized in tables in Prelim.pdf.
+* All parameters used for the model are summarized in tables in Prelim_1.pdf

-* My handwritten solutions for problem 1 are also in Prelim.pdf
+* My handwritten solutions for problem 1 are also in Prelim_1.pdf
+* Parameters were estimated using bionumbers and the McClure paper.
+All sources are included in a table with the values and units.

 Problem 2 used Matlab: